Justintb00/Design-Thinking-2/README.md

 We were given an Camera to take pictures to determine what we believe each of the objects were.
 Our way of communication was a website that would be able to send text commands to the website and recieve images when they come in.

 This Project was completed by: **Justin Bennett** (*Freshman*), **Paola Camacho** (*Freshman*), **Jessica Nguiyim** (*Sophomore*), **Humberto (Alex) Trejo Galvan** (*Freshman*), and **Kishaye Williams** (*Freshman*)

+Link to the website: https://vulcuns-webserver.000webhostapp.com/ Link to our blog: http://vulcansgroup.wordpress.com/